crealime/front-friend/git/git.md

 `git push origin master` Send data to a remote repository.
 Branch master to the server origin.

-`git push origin locbr:servbr` Send branch locbr to the server origin with different name servbr.
+`git push origin locbr:servbr` Send branch `locbr` to the server origin with different name `servbr`.

 `git remote show origin` Display data about a remote repository.